 - IPA Installer Console: Tool for installing IPA application packages from the command line.
 After installing two commands will be available

 - Frida: An app you can use for dynamic instrumentation.
 Please note that Frida has changed its implementation of its APIs over time, which means that some scripts might only work with specific versions of the Frida-server (which forces you to update/downgrade the version also on macOS).
 Running Frida Server installed via APT or Cydia is recommended.
 Upgrading/downgrading afterwards can be done, by following the instructions of this Github issue.

 - Grep: Handy tool to filter lines.

 - PreferenceLoader: A Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.

 - SOcket CAT: a utility with which you can connect to sockets to read and write messages.
 This can come in handy if you want to trace the syslog on iOS 12 devices.

 Besides Cydia you can also ssh into your iOS device and you can install the packages directly via apt-get, like for example adv-cmds.

-apt-get update apt-get install adv-cmds
+apt-get install adv-cmds